HackAtUCI/hack.ics.uci.edu/README.md

 A [Next.js](https://nextjs.org/) 13 project that uses the new app router.

-This app contains the site for [Hack at UCI](https://hack.ics.uci.edu/).
+This app contains the upcoming rewrite for the main Hack at UCI club site.

 The development server runs at `https://localhost:3000`.
 If this port is taken, the next available port will be used.